 The Otterhound, as their name suggests, is an English dog breed developed to hunt otter.
-There’s no other hound in the canine kingdom like them, as they’re the only ones bred to hunt these aquatic animals.
+There are no other hounds in the canine kingdom like them, as they’re the only dogs developed to hunt these aquatic animals.
 It’s why they’re so unique.

 The birth of the Otterhound takes place in medieval England, when the over-population of otters in the rivers and lakes became a threat to fishermen.
-After all, fish was the most valuable food source in England at the time.
+After all, fish was the most valuable source of food in the country at the time.

 This was when the Otterhound made its name.
-They were carefully developed to sport webbed feet, a powerful shoulder, waterproof coat and a tireless temperament.
+They were carefully bred to have webbed feet, a powerful shoulder, waterproof coat and a tireless temperament.
 Plus, their noses are sensitive and can track an otter’s scent trail underwater.

 But as capable as they are in the water, the Otterhound makes a great family pet due to their calm and docile demeanor.
 They’re even-tempered dogs that know how to calm down and relax when they’re with their family.